zzh315/zzh315.github.io/backup/Phishing Awareness- Stay Safe Online!.md

 <summary>**Show Answer**</summary>

 ✅ **Red flags:**

 - No personalized greeting or context.
 - Urgent language intended to pressure you.
 - Payment-related requests are not typically sent via email.
+- Link displayed does not match real link when hovered (bank->hack).com.
+- Although the domain name is correct in this case, sophisticated attackers are able to spoof(mimic) legit sisterworks domain name to deceive you.
-Verify the sender by contacting the HR department through official channels.
+TODO: Verify the sender by contacting the HR department through official channels.
 </details>

 ---